-• Bring the legislation and practice of state regulation of peaceful assemblies in line with human rights standards, including General Comment No. 37 of the UN Human Rights Committee and the OSCE Guidelines on Freedom of Peaceful Assembly, so that restrictions do not make the exercise of the right to freedom of peaceful assemblies by citizens (including foreigners and minors) and CSOs impossible;
+Bring the legislation and practice of state regulation of peaceful assemblies in line with human rights standards, including General Comment No. 37 of the UN Human Rights Committee and the OSCE Guidelines on Freedom of Peaceful Assembly, so that restrictions do not make the exercise of the right to freedom of peaceful assemblies by citizens (including foreigners and minors) and CSOs impossible;

-- Release all political prisoners, provide mechanisms for compensation for violated rights, conduct rehabilitation and pay compensation.
-Stop political repression and politically-motivated criminal cases; - Cooperate with the UN bodies (the Human Rights Committee, Special Rapporteurs and Working Groups) to restore violated rights and prevent violations; - Establish legal and practical conditions that allow the conducting of counterdemonstrations and spontaneous rallies; allow peaceful demonstrations in practice and do not disperse them with violence and the arbitrary preventive use of force; introduce a notification procedure for holding assemblies; abolish restrictions on places for assemblies; abolish payment for policing, medical and cleaning services during assemblies; - Stop the criminalisation of peaceful assemblies and remove the respective articles from the Criminal Code; - Stop the unfounded and disproportionate use of force against participants and organisers of peaceful protests, as well as torture against arrested protesters; and - Conduct efficient investigations into torture against participants in peaceful assemblies; bring those responsible for violence by law enforcement agencies to justice.
+- violated rights, conduct rehabilitation and pay compensation.
+Stop political repression and politically-motivated criminal cases; - Cooperate with the UN bodies (the Human Rights Committee, Special Rapporteurs and Working Groups) to restore violated rights and prevent - demonstrations and spontaneous rallies; allow peaceful demonstrations in practice and do not disperse them with violence and the arbitrary preventive restrictions on places for assemblies; abolish payment for policing, medical and - Stop the criminalisation of peaceful assemblies and remove the respective articles from the Criminal Code: - Stop the unfounded and disproportionate use of force against participants and and - Conduct efficient investigations into torture against participants in peaceful to justice.